Scrolling and swiping on social media. Watching TV. Reading work reports on your laptop.

 Blue Light and Kids

 Your child’s eyes don’t filter blue light as well as yours do.
-Too much of it from device screens may raise their chances of developing ADHD, obesity, and nearsightedness.
+Too much of it from device screens may raise their chances of developing obesity, nearsightedness, and attention focusing issues.
 At night, it may cause their body to release melatonin even more slowly than it does yours.
 To protect their eyes, limit your child’s screen time.
 And have them put all electronic devices, including handheld game devices, away at least a half hour before bedtime.

 Blue Light and Mental Health